-Parents/guardians, please sign the Student Personal Information Consent Form and see the section on Privacy and Information Access in the Guide to the School Year for more information.
+Parents/guardians, please sign the Student Personal Information Consent Form in the start-up package and see the section on Privacy and Information Access in the Guide to the School Year for more information.

 If you have any questions about your child's privacy protection, please contact the school principal or the Information Access and Privacy Office at 905-727-0022 ext.
 2015.